-The duration and severity of the pandemic's impact on the economy is uncertain at the present time.
+As shown in Figure 1, net operating income at banks declined 67 percent from the fourth quarter of 2019 to the first quarter of 2020.
+Bank net operating income declined further to \$16.7 billion in the second quarter of 2020.
+Although it improved to \$49.3 billion in the third quarter of 2020, it remained \$8.9 billion less than the \$58.2 billion during the same period in 2019.
+Figure 1: Bank Net Operating Income 2019-2020 by Quarter present time.
 A study of small business conducted by researchers at Yale, Princeton, and Oxford Universities found that loan defaults and delinquencies may continue to rise with banks suffering additional losses.
-In June 2020, the Congressional Research Service noted that 87 banks were in danger of becoming seriously distressed.
-10 and in November 2020, it was reported that 50 banks were considered to be troubled, meaning that they may not have sufficient capital to cover their losses.
-11 As of the third guarter of 2020, the FDIC reported 56 banks were on the FDIC's problem bank list, an increase from 52 banks in the second guarter of 2020.12
+In June 2020, the Congressional Research Service noted that 87 banks were in danger of becoming seriously distressed, and in November 2020, it was reported that 50 banks were considered to be troubled, meaning that they may not have sufficient capital to cover their losses.
+As of the third quarter of 2020, the FDIC reported 56 banks were on the FDIC's problem bank list, an increase from 52 banks in the second quarter of 2020.